 Now a highly-respected teacher and chamber music coach herself, Julia was taught by Raphael Wallfisch and Klaus Heitz at the Hochschule für Musik und Theater Hannover before completing her degree at the Royal College of Music with Leonid Gorokhov, where she also trained as a pianist.
 She also performed in numerous masterclasses and received guidance from distinguished musicians such as Lluis Claret, Bernard Greenhouse, Alexander Ivashkin, Alexander Baillie, Salvatore Accardo and the Chilingirian Quartet.

-Julia lives in South-West London where in her little free time she can mostly be found in the kitchen working on her Masterchef ambitions.
-She is also a keen photographer and devoted veg-grower!
+Julia lives in South-West London where, in her little free time, she can mostly be found in the kitchen working on her Masterchef ambitions.
+She also enjoys creating content around all aspects of cello playing and teaching for her enthusiastic and ever-growing YouTube community!